-1. As of March 12, 2021, Summit had enrolled a total of 581 patients into its two ridinilazole Phase 3 Ri-CoDIFy clinical trials; together, both trials have a projected enrollment goal of 1,360 patients.
+As of May 14, 2021, Summit had enrolled a total of 652 patients into its two ridinilazole Phase 3 Ri-CoDIFy clinical trials; together, both trials have a projected enrollment goal of 1,360 patients.
 Below is a table outlining the enrollment statistics by calendar quarter since the opening of the trials in February 2019.

 Quarter Number of Patients Enrolled Cumulative Patients Enrolled

 Q1 2019 9 9

 Q2 2019 21 30

 Q3 2019 43 73

 Q4 2019 78 151

 Q1 2020 101 252

 Q2 2020 73 325

 Q3 2020 64 389

 Q4 2020 105 494

-Q1 2021 87 581
+Q1 2021 109 603

+Q2 2021 49 652

-^{}Q1 2021 includes quarter-to-date enrollment through March 12, 2021
+\Q2 2021 includes quarter-to-date enrollment through May 14, 2021

 - 2. As previously disclosed, Summit is not providing public commentary on the timing of completion of the Phase 3 Ri-CoDIFy clinical trials.
 The Company plans to publicly update stakeholders quarterly as to enrollment status. - 3.
 The Ri-CoDIFy clinical trials aim to support application for marketing approval of the precision antibiotic ridinilazole in the United States and other territories, with the goal of use as first-line therapy to treat initial infection and reduce recurrence of CDI. - 4.
 BARDA is supporting the Phase 3 clinical trials and regulatory development of ridinilazole with a financial award of potential funding of up to \$72.5 million.
-As of December 31, 2020, an aggregate of \$53.3 million had been received. - 5.
+As of March 31, 2021, an aggregate of \$53.9 million had been received. - 5.
 As presented within the American Journal of Physiology Gastrointestinal and Liver Physiology (August 2020), dysbiosis of the gut microbiota with altered bile acid composition within the microbiome is believed to play a critical role in C. difficile infection, including recurrence of disease.
-Ridinilazole is believed to spare the microbiome of further harm while killing C. difficile.
+Ridinilazole has, thus far, shown a significant relative sparing of the microbiome compared to the broad-spectrum antibiotics that are the current standard of care for C. diff infection treatment today.